denten-books/plain-text/0-intro.md

 literary theory must therefore connect to the material contexts of textual production which emanate from the fields of computer science and software engineering.
-Conversely, a tighter coupling with the critical tradition in the humanities reveals the often occluded political implications technological progress, which so often appears in the guise of the apolitical.
+Conversely, a tighter coupling with the critical tradition in the humanities reveals the often occluded political implications of technological progress, which so often appears in the guise of the apolitical.
 To create a novel algorithm that predicts crime by analyzing social media, for example, is also to invite the dystopian possibility of thought and language policing,